shreeram0206/CycleGAN/README.md

 |   |   ├── monet
 |   |   └── real
 ```
-### Using pretrained weights
-Clone the repository and put the pth.tar files in the directory with all the python files.
-Make sure you put LOAD_MODEL=True in the config.py file.

 ### Training
 Edit the config.py file to match the setup you want to use.
 Then run train.py